Probing spectral variability in NGC 4490 ULX-8 over 24 years of XMM-Newton, Chandra and Swift-XRT observations: Observations and Data Reduction

 \subsection{\textit{Chandra}}

 The \textit{Chandra} data were analysed using \texttt{CIAO}\footnote{\url{https://cxc.cfa.harvard.edu/ciao/}} v.~4.15, employing the calibration files (\texttt{CALDB}\footnote{\url{https://cxc.cfa.harvard.edu/caldb/}} v.~4.10.4).
 All the observations were performed with the Advanced CCD Imaging Spectrometer (ACIS) with the aim point placed on the S3 chip of the ACIS-S array.
-The raw event 1 files were reprocessed, and \texttt{VFAINT} mode was used for observations C2--C4.
+The raw event 1 files were reprocessed and \texttt{VFAINT} mode was used for observations C2--C4.
 We restricted the data to the energy range 0.3--10~keV and checked for flares, which did not affect any of the observations.
 We also confirmed that the ACIS data had source counts below the temperature limit of 164.15~K, in accordance with the `Removing Warm ACIS Data' thread\footnote{\url{https://cxc.cfa.harvard.edu/ciao/threads/acisfptemp/}}.
 ULX-8 is located off-axis in most \textit{Chandra} pointings, where the broader point spread function (PSF) required the use of elliptical extraction regions for source products.
 These were centred on the source coordinates, with semi-major and semi-minor axes of 6 and 4.5 pixels, respectively.
-Background spectra were extracted from nearby source-free circular regions with 20-pixel diameters.
-In contrast, observations C1, C4, C13, and C14 captured the source closer to the optical axis.
-For these, a circular region of 5 pixels in diameter was used to extract source counts, encircling more than 90 \% of the PSF, while background events were obtained from an annulus with inner and outer diameters of 8 and 16 pixels, respectively (Figure~\ref{fig:NGC-4490}, \textit{Right} panel).
+Background spectra were extracted from nearby source-free circular regions with 20-pixel diameter.
+In contrast, observations C1, C4, C13 and C14 captured the source closer to the optical axis.
+For these, a circular region of 5 pixels in diameter was used to extract source counts, encircling more than 90 \% of the PSF, while background events were obtained from an annulus with inner and outer diameter of 8 and 16 pixels, respectively (represented in Figure~\ref{fig:NGC-4490}, \textit{Left} panel).
 For timing analysis, the CIAO tool \texttt{axbary} was used for barycentric correction.
 The \texttt{dmextract} and \texttt{specextract} tools were used to extract the source light curves and spectra, respectively.
+The extracted spectra were grouped to a minimum of 20 counts per bin.